goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

 [student<X>@ansible ansible-files]$ ansible node1 -m command -a 'rpm -qi httpd'
 ```

-Run the Playbook a second time, and compare the output: The output changed from "changed" to "ok", and the color changed from yellow to green.
-Also the "PLAY RECAP" is different now.
+Run the Playbook a second time, and compare the output: The output changed from **changed** to **ok**, and the color changed from yellow to green.
+Also the **PLAY RECAP** output is different now.
 This make it easy to spot what Ansible actually did.

 ## Extend your Playbook: Start & Enable Apache